 In this case, there appear to be two different out.
 Common causes are A/P Audit screen changes causing invoices to be recorded as being paid in a period before the expense exists or GL entries made to the A/P code in error.
 Both are incorporated into the below example.

 The easiest way to troubleshoot is to narrow down the day the out occurred by comparing your A/P Report against the Balance Sheet and identifying which day they no longer match.

 The image above shows matching amounts while the below image, on the next day, shows a difference, the same amount of our financial out in December.

 The above is filtered from 12/1/2018-12/1/2018 and is only displaying the A/P GL Code.
 Here we see in the description that an invoice from Testy Testerson was the only activity on this day.
 We're also given a description on the invoice.
 These, along with the dollar amount, should be enough to find the invoice.
-If none of these help, the most unique identifier is your XN# (Action Item Number) tied to this action.
-This is a column that can be added on both the GL Research screen and the Service Provider --> Invoice screen.
+If none of this helps, the most unique identifier is your XN# (Action Item Number) tied to this action.
+This is a column that can be added to both the GL Research Screen and the Service Provider > Invoice screen.

-If you had more data within your 1 day range you would rule out non-issues by expanding your date range, adding the column for XN, filter by XN and make sure each item washed through A/P.
+If you had more data within your 1-day range you would rule out non-issues by expanding your date range, adding the column for XN, filtering by XN, and making sure each item washed through A/P.

 Highlighted are Red Flags.
-Since the invoice wasn't reclassed, but has a last modified date, the invoice was edited from the audit screen.
-In this case, the expense date was moved into a later period than the payment.
+Since the invoice wasn't reclassed but has a last modified date, the invoice was edited from the Audit screen.
+In this case, the expense date was moved to a later period than the payment.
 This is a financial out because an invoice should never be paid before being expensed and this one happened to cross months.
 To correct, edit the expense to exist in the same month as the payment.